 Country Indonesia

 Client Karpowership

 Volume USD 112.5 million

 Tenor 3 years

 Product Specific Transaction Policy (Contract Frustration)

+Percentage of cover 95%

 Risk Covered Non-payment by PT PLN, Indonesia

-Indonesia, one of the world's most populous Muslim countries, is home to a thriving economy with everincreasing energy demands.
+InIndonesia, one of the world's most populous Muslim countries, is home to a thriving economy with everincreasing energy demands.
 The archipelago nation is home to 17,000 islands and has experienced difficulties in fulfilling demand for energy, largely because of problems posed by power generation and transmission challenges stemming from the country's geography.
 Therefore, Indonesia must import energy in order to fulfill its immense demands.